gpn-64/cortonis-process-mining/README.md

 > *Lyon's average step duration is in line with the network.
 Its CAPA cycle time is 40% longer.
 Standard reporting cannot explain the gap — process mining can.*

 **All data in this repo is synthetic.** No real company data is used anywhere.
-Cortonis Pharma is a made-up pharma company I use across a few of my portfolio projects — any resemblance to a real company is coincidental.
+Cortonis Pharma is a made-up pharma company I use across a few of my portfolio projects — any resemblance to a real company is coincidental

-## Status

-- [x] Phase 1 — data generator
-- [x] Phase 2 — analytical layer (`src/`)
-- [x] Phase 3 — exploration notebook
-- [x] Phase 4 — Streamlit app
-- [x] Phase 5 — deployed to Streamlit Community Cloud

-Done.
-Data + analysis + app are all in place and the finding below is stable.

 <p align="center">
   <img src="notebooks/images/app_dashboard.png" width="800" alt="The deployed Streamlit dashboard, process map tab, showing the Lyon finding banner">